UniversitaDellaCalabria/uniAuth/README.md

 ## Implementation specific Features

-- no restart is needed on new matadata store or SP registration;
+- no restart is needed when add a new metadata or Service Provider Definition;
 - Full Internazionalization support (i18n);
 - Interactive Metadata Store definitions through the Admin Backend UI;
 - Interactive ServiceProvider definition through the Admin Backend UI;